MPowed/MPowed/README.md

 # My Readme

-Hey, I am Mitchel Power, Welcome to my Page! <br />
+Hey, I am Mitchel, Welcome to my Page! <br />
 I do alot with gaming and robotics.
 I love to work with Arduino's and Raspberry pi's. <br />
 I am currently looking for a coding home.